saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclproj02.jpg">

 * Click on Next and you will see a dialogue to enter in user info.
+Don't enter anything right now as you will want to get a user for sales data on your S/4HANA system

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclproj03.jpg">